 This policy must be reviewed at annual intervals from the date below, or as required by any regulatory change or as otherwise necessary.

-This policy will be circulated to all personnel, agency workers, consultants, sub-contractors and others working on behalf of the company irrespective of their location, function or grade.
+This Notice will be circulated to all employees, agency workers, consultants, sub-contractors and others working on behalf of the company irrespective of their location, function

 If you require any further information, would like to exercise any of your rights or if you need to raise any concern, you can contact us at firstname.lastname@example.org